 The closest I ever felt to my mom was when she was in a coma the week before she died.
 I finally felt comfortable and safe in her presence.
 I read her pages from her favorite books.
 I put lotion on her cracking skin and massaged her feet.
 I wrote her poetry and played the music she loved.
 Within the week, she died of lung cancer that had metastasized to the brain.

 I remember holding my mother’s hand during that last week and holding my baby at the same time.
 Leah was six months old.
 Fresh life in one hand and dying life in the other.
 So close.

 I am seeing how my relationship with my mother has affected the relationship I have with myself as a woman.
 I can also see how it’s affected my interactions with women throughout my life.
-I’m retraining my mind to not withhold or shrink back, or be suspicious.
-Life is telling me I can trust the woman I am and I can trust this ocean of the feminine.
-I can interact with women in a new way, a way I choose, not one that is colored by my past.
-I want us to support each other and to share the creative ways in which we live our lives and experience ourselves.
-I want us to lift each other by being present to what we’ve been through and to what we wish to build.
-I want us to give and receive understanding, laughs and vision.
+Life is telling me I can trust this ocean of the feminine now.
+I can interact in a new way, a way I choose, not one that is colored by my past.
+We can support each other and share the creative ways in which we live our lives and experience ourselves.
+We can lift each other by being present to what we’ve been through and to all we wish to build.
+We can give and receive understanding, laughs and vision.
 I want to be a better friend to myself and to the women in my life.”

 While Drawing Blood on Prisoners, I Learned to Free Myself to Believe in Myself

 “A Yard, B Yard, C Yard, D Yard, E Yard are the yards the prisoners are assigned to, depending on what crime they committed.